JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 ### VVD Viewer recommended settings

 Upon starting VVD Viewer for the first time, click the Settings box at the top of the window.
 In the Project panel, it is recommended that Paint History be set to 1 or 2.
 This allows actions to be undone which can, of course, be very helpful.
+The remaining settings depend in large part to the computer being used.
 If the system allows, in the Rendering panel, Enable Micro Blending and set Mesh Transparency Quality to 10.
 In the Performance panel, Enable streaming for large datasets.
 Set the Graphics Memory to the correct value based on your system.
 Set a Large Data Size of 1000 MB, Brick Size of 512, and Response Time of 100  ms. Set the Buffer Size as high as possible based on your system.
 The Rendering and Performance settings may require testing to find the optimal values for your system.
-Try reducing the values if rendering is slow.
+Try disapling Micro Blending and reducing the Mesh Transparency Quality values if rendering is slow.
 The Variable Sample Rate options in Performance may also be helpful.
 To save Settings, close VVD Viewer and repoen.
 The updated settings should now be present.

 ### VVD Viewer basic controls